Railways.

 See caption for picture information.
 See caption for picture information.

-The London Underground uses a 4-rail system where the electrical return is isolated from the the running rails (the rails used by the train's wheels).
+The London Underground uses a 4-rail system where the electrical return is isolated from the running rails (the rails used by the train's wheels).

-Sparks like this are quite normal and occurs when the electric power collection 'shoes' of a train that is motoring (ie: drawing power) reach the end of a section of electric power rail.
+Sparks like this are quite normal and occurs when the electric power collection 'shoes' of a train that is motoring (ie: drawing power) reach the end of a section of electric power (conductor) rail.

 Apart from the Southern and Underground networks London also has several other 3rd rail systems:-